Fall and Spring Online classes:

 SCH-MGMT 697AB Contemporary Issues in the Profession (3 credits : Fall and Spring Online)

 The focus is on current issues of importance to the practice of accounting.
 The specific, respective roles, responsibilities and authority of the Financial Accounting Standards Board, the Securities and Exchange Commission and the Public Company Accounting Oversight Board, along with issues currently under consideration by these three important bodies, are examined and discussed.

 SCH-MGMT 697BE Accounting in Today's Business Environment (3 credits : Fall and Spring Online)

 Accountants must understand the impact of the modern business environment on their clients and firms.
 In this course, we will focus on the interaction of business firms and the various nonmarket environments in which they operate, including the government and regulatory agencies, public opinion and reputation, and the natural environment.

-SCH-MGMT 697TA Information Technology for Accountants (3 credits : Fall Online)
+SCH-MGMT 697TA Information Technology for Accountants (3 credits : Fall and Spring Online)

 Understanding information management issues, as they relate to "old" and "new economy" companies is essential.
 Frameworks for making more effective information management decisions are presented, along with examples of how current and emerging technologies are being deployed for that purpose.
 Students will have the opportunity to propose and evaluate IT solutions for realistic, contemporary problems.